 Think About Analyzing Your Financial Risks

 Day-to-day pressures sometimes persuades management to let hunches direct planning.
 However, knowing your numbers before you jump makes for a happier and safer landing.

-Our Financial Risk Analysis looks at five years of your financial performance, compares your numbers to similar companies, then assesses and identifies your risk areas and tells you their trends, positive or negative.
+Our Financial Risk Analysis, FRASM looks at five years of your financial performance, compares your numbers to similar companies, then assesses and identifies your risk areas and tells you their trends, positive or negative.
 Once identified, you can fix the negative factors.

 You may need a higher line of credit for expansion.
 You may be planning to sell in a couple of years.
 Controlling financial risks are part of a prudent plan.